neutrinoguy/awesome-ics-writeups/README.md

 A collection of writeups related to ICS/SCADA hacking.
 This covers areas like OT, IoT and IIoT.
 It includes exploitation writeups, vendor blogs, talks, CTF writeups etc.

-Awesome ICS/SCADA/OT related videos can be found here: [Awesome-ICS-Videos](awesome-ics-videos.md)
+:new: Awesome ICS/SCADA/OT related videos can be found here: [Awesome-ICS-Videos](awesome-ics-videos.md)

 :full_moon: = Full details
 :first_quarter_moon: = Partial details